I write about toxins in our food and air but what about social media?

 This is especially true if you don’t have anything else to fill the time you’d usually spend on social media.

-However, there’s actually a LOT of things you could be doing besides social media.
+However, there are a LOT of things you could be doing besides social media.

 Here, you’ll discover 23 of the best alternative ways to better spend your time.